schakalskopf/atom-game-framework/AtomCore/README.txt

 	actor			Bridge from entities to actor framework! cine			Sostiphicate cinematic framework for complex video games helpers			"Inplace" controls which know about Stage.
-Bridge from JME3 Controls concepts input			Sostiphicate high level input system use for develop and test game select			Facilities for selecting (from input) an on screen spatial or entities sound			Additional facilities to JME3 sound system sync			Additional facilities to syncing between multi thread progress
+Bridge from JME3 Controls concepts input			Sophisticate high level input system use for develop and test game select			Facilities for selecting (from input) an on screen spatial or entities sound			Additional facilities to JME3 sound system sync			Additional facilities to syncing between multi thread progress